SAP/fsm-sdk/README.md

 ## CoreAPIClient

-The CoreAPIClient will return a Promise and is asynchronous by default.
+The CoreAPIClient API actions will return a Promise and is asynchronous by default.

 ### Query for objects using CoreSQL